EasyScience/EasyReflectometryLib/docs/experiment/experiment.rst

       resolution_function=resolution_function
    )

-This will create a :py:class:`Model` instance where a resolution function is defined that has a FWHM that is 1% of the Q point value.
+This will create a :py:class:`Model` instance where the resolution function is defined as 1% of the Q point value, which again is the FWHM for the smearing.

 :py:func:`linear_spline_resolution_function`